 Non-Disclosure Agreement (NDA) Form Template

-A non-disclosure agreement (NDA) form is a legally enforceable agreement created to safeguard sensitive information shared between two or more parties.
-Businesses, freelancers and entrepreneurs use NDA forms to stop the unapproved release of proprietary information, creative assets, corporate tactics, client databases and other confidential information.
+An NDA form is a binding contract designed to protect confidential details exchanged between two or more parties.
+Businesses, freelancers and entrepreneurs use NDA forms to block the unauthorized disclosure of trade secrets, corporate tactics, client databases, intellectual property and other confidential information.
 Whether you’re negotiating a new partnership, hiring employees or collaborating with external contractors, an NDA form ensures that your business interests remain secure.

 To provide you with a structured and professional document, we’ve based our NDA form template on a model contract developed by the German Chamber of Commerce.
 This sample agreement outlines clear confidentiality terms and obligations, making it an excellent reference for drafting legally sound agreements.
 You can use this example of an NDA form as-is or customize it to fit your specific business needs.

-With AidaForm, you can create an NDA form online in just a few clicks, share it via a secure link and collect legally binding e-signatures from all parties.
+With AidaForm, you can create an NDA online in just a few clicks, share it via a secure link and gather officially recognized e-signatures from every involved party.
 The form includes pre-built fields for names, dates and digital signatures, with the option to add custom fields for additional details.
-Signers can provide consent using a mouse, stylus or touchscreen for smooth document execution.

-All signed agreements are securely stored in your AidaForm account, preventing unauthorized changes and ensuring document integrity.
+All signed agreements are securely stored in your AidaForm account, blocking any illicit modifications and guaranteeing the authenticity of the document.
 You can easily export them as PDF files for legal record-keeping or forward them to stakeholders.
-Automated email notifications ensure that all parties receive a copy immediately upon submission.
+Instant email alerts guarantee that all parties receive a copy immediately upon submission.
 Whether managing multiple NDAs or handling a one-time agreement, AidaForm keeps your workflow seamless and compliant.

-Add this generic NDA form template to your AidaForm account, customize it to fit your needs and start using it right away.
-Edit fields, collect e-signatures and store signed agreements securely — all in one place.
+Add this generic NDA form template to your AidaForm account, customize it and start using it right away.
+Edit fields, collect e-signatures and maintain signed contracts in a protected environment — all in one place.
 Click Use This Template below to get started!

-A standard NDA form typically includes the following key elements:
+Typically, a standard NDA form should contain the following core elements:

 1. Identifying the Parties

-The agreement specifies the “Disclosing Party” (the individual or company sharing the information) and the “Receiving Party” (the person or entity agreeing to confidentiality).
+The agreement defines the “Disclosing Party” (the person or company providing the data) and the “Receiving Party” (the individual or entity who agrees to maintain confidentiality).

-This section outlines the types of data protected by the NDA, such as corporate strategies, marketing strategies, financial records, proprietary methods and innovative technologies.
+This part describes the types of data covered by the NDA, including business plans, promotional tactics, accounting documents, proprietary methods and innovative technologies.

-• Implement necessary security measures to protect sensitive data.
+• apply appropriate security measures to protect sensitive information

 4. Exclusions